Louis J. Coletti

 President and CEO

-With over 30 years of experience in the building industry, BTEA President, Louis “Lou” Coletti, is one of New York City’s leading advocates for the construction contracting community.
+With over 30 years of experience in the building industry, Building Traders Employers Association (BTEA) President, Louis “Lou” Coletti, is one of New York City’s leading advocates for the construction contracting community, having been recognized as one of the top 100 most influential business, civic and labor leaders in New York City by City and State for the last five consecutive years.
 Coletti utilizes his experience in construction management and knowledge of the political climate in New York to strategically position BTEA and its members.
-Today, he is an active member of the Governor’s Rebuild New York Task Force.
+Today, he is an active member of Governor Andrew M. Cuomo’s Rebuild New York Task Force.

-From 1986-1993, Coletti served as President & Chief Executive Officer of the New York Building Congress and from 1993-1997, served as Senior Vice President at the construction management firm of Leher McGovern Bovis.
-He assumed the leadership of BTEA in 1997 and has led the organization for over two decades.
+From 1986-1993, Coletti served as President and Chief Executive Officer of the New York Building Congress and, from 1993-1997, served as Senior Vice President at the construction management firm of Leher McGovern Bovis.
+He assumed leadership of BTEA in 1997 and has led the organization for over two decades.

 In 2008, he was named one of Engineering News Record Magazine’s Top 25 National Newsmakers, being recognized for his leadership in a first of its kind in the nation, private sector Economic Recovery Project Labor Agreement with organized labor.
 That agreement led to the restarting of over $15 billion in construction projects that saved or created over 25,000 construction jobs during the economic crisis in 2008.
-Coletti also serves as Vice-Chairman of the Mayor’s Commission on Construction Opportunities and is on the Executive Committee of the Association for a Better New York.
+Coletti also serves as Vice-Chairman of the Mayor’s Commission on Construction Opportunities.

 Coletti holds a master’s degree in Public Administration from New York University’s Robert Wagner School of Public Administration and a Bachelor of Arts from Rutgers University.
 He is also a graduate of the David Rockefeller Fellows Program of New York City Partnership.